willymateo/willymateo/README.md

 - 👋 Hi, I’m @willymateo
-- 👀 I’m interested in web development
+- 👀 I have skills in <strong>React</strong>, <strong>SQL</strong> and backend projects with <strong>NodeJs</strong>.
-- 🌱 I’m currently learning Backend: NodeJs, Django.
+- 🌱 I’m currently learning cross-platform movile development with React Native.
-- 💞️ I’m looking to collaborate on Backend projects.
+- 💞️ I’m looking to collaborate on backend or movile projects.
-- 📫 How to reach me: matheoowilly@gmail.com
+- 📫 If you wanna collaborate with me, don't dude it, write me: matheoowilly@gmail.com

 <!---
 willymateo/willymateo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.